lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    fix myaf2 oxygen_end2 addforce -${f0} 0 0
    run 50000

+..  container:: justify

    If you open the dump.lammpstrj file using VMD , you should see this (here the water is represented as a continuum field):

 .. figure:: ../figures/allatoms/pulled_peg_dark.png
     :alt: PEG molecule in water